Skip to content

 • John Barnett, Ph.D., Chair

-Founding member –West Virginia University (WVU) School of Medicine; Professor & Chair of the Dept of Microbiology, Immunology & Cell Biology.
+Founding member – ExesaLibero President and Chief Scientific Officer; Emeritus Professor & Chair of the Dept of Microbiology, Immunology & Cell Biology, West Virginia University (WVU) School of Medicine.
 Research focus: immunotoxicology, inflammation, T cell biology

 • Harry Blair, M.D.